 Packing tapes are an integral part of shipping goods to retailers, vendors, and customers.
-If you run an online brand, it is even more important, as the customer's first impression is when they receive your packaging in the mail.
-A well-packed box can make the difference between receiving a damaged product and receiving a packed box in excellent condition.
+If you run an online brand, it is even more important.
+The customer's first impression is when they receive your packaging in the mail.
+A well-packed box can make the difference between receiving a damaged product and receiving items packed box in excellent condition.

 What are packing tapes used for?

-Packing tapes are often used to seal boxes and to keep everything secure and the packages themselves from breaking open.
-They're also used when you want to tape down the package content such as fragile items, such as glassware or china, before shipping them.
-In your household, you can use packaging tape in your household to hang up posters, display items on the wall, or glue down rugs.
+Packing tapes are adhesive materials often used to seal boxes and to keep everything secure and the packages themselves from breaking open.
+They're perfect for taping down the package content such as delicate items, such as glassware or china, before shipping them.

 What are the different types of packaging tape?

-There is a wide range og different types of packaging tape.
+There is a wide range of different types of packaging tape.
 Each has a unique function and is designed to accomplish a specific task.

-Here are the different types of packing tapes:
+Here are the different types of packing tape:

 Clear Packing Tape